 Choose the property where you are going to convert the dirt into soil.

 - The land you choose can be your own land, a client’s property, a friend’s property, or the Environment Celebration Farm, etc.

 - Please get approval of your land choice from your mentor before proceeding.

 - Walk the land to be converted.

-- Identify different areas on the property (i.e. g field, ridge line, pond/stream, gully forest, house garden, etc.) just as was done for the Boston example in the class.
+- Identify different areas on the property (for example: field, ridge line, pond/stream, gully forest, house garden, etc.) just as was done for the Boston example in the class.

-- Define your desired plant(s) — or what you want to grow in the coming season — en each area.
+- Define your desired plant(s) — or what you want to grow in the coming season — in each area.

 - Decide when compost will be applied (solid or liquid), how much, and how the applications will be made.